Interior designer Brooke Giannetti and her partner architect Steve Giannetti have created a true haven in Ojai, California.

 Discover all the varieties of watering cans on our website and test out the Patina Farm look with Chez Pluie!

-Whether or not you are custodians of animals, your garden does not have to be bereft of them.
+Whether or not you are custodians of animals or birds, your garden does not have to be bereft of them.
 Discover our range of non-human stone sculptures that will animate any outdoor space.

 Et voilà.
 Thank you for reading about Patina Farm – I hope you have found it informative and inspiring, and experienced some of the restorative vibes this beautiful farmhouse has to offer.